xyzroe/XZG/docs/guide.md

 # Device Operation Guide

 !!! question "Check your device"
-    Not all devices with this firmware support an LED and a button.
+    Not all devices with this firmware support LEDs and a button.
 These features are only available on devices that have them physically present.
     If your device does not support these features, the corresponding options will not appear in the web interface.

 ## LED Indicators